AlyssonCampbell/project_2/README.md

 # project_2
+Your Universe:
-Story/Character Wiki for writers &amp; gamers!
+Story/Character Organization for writers &amp; gamers!